thedatahub/Catmandu-Store-Datahub/README.md

 # AUTHORS

-Pieter De Praetere, `pieter at packed.be`

-Matthias Vandermaesen, `matthias.vandermaesen at vlaamsekunstcollectie.be`

-# CONTRIBUTORS
+Matthias Vandermaesen <matthias.vandermaesen@vlaamsekunstcollectie.be>

-Pieter De Praetere, `pieter at packed.be`
+Pieter De Praetere <pieter@packed.be>

-Matthias Vandermaesen, `matthias.vandermaesen at vlaamsekunstcollectie.be`

 # COPYRIGHT AND LICENSE

-This package is copyright (c) 2016 by PACKED vzw and VKC vzw.
+This software is copyright (c) 2016 by PACKED, vzw, Vlaamse Kunstcollectie, vzw.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, June 2007.